-During 2022, the Foundation invested in various venture capital funds.
+During 2023, the Foundation invested in various venture capital funds.
 An officer of the Foundation serves as an executive of the venture capital and private equity firm through which these investments were purchased.

-An officer and two directors of the Foundation made contributions without donor restrictions totaling \$673,105 during the year ended December 31, 2022.
+An officer and two directors of the Foundation made contributions without donor restrictions totaling \$514,023 and \$673,105, respectively, for the years ended December 31, 2023 and 2022.